 Make the levain mixture about 6 hours before you plan to mix the dough.
 It should be very bubbly and active.

-Turn the mixer on with the hook attachment and knead the dough for 2 minutes at low-speed all the time.
-If the dough is too sticky, add 1/4 cup flour, you want the dough to start clearing the sides of the bowl, but still be sticky at the bottom.
-Add the chocolate chips and cherries, knead in the machine for 2 and a half minutes more.
+When you are ready to make the final dough, place the water in the bowl of a KitchenAid type mixer and dissolve the starter in it, mixing with a spatula briefly, then add the three types of flour, and the salt.
+Turn the mixer on with the hook attachment and knead the dough for 4 minutes at low-speed all the time.
+If the dough is too sticky, add 1/4 cup bread flour, you want the dough to start clearing the sides of the bowl, but still be sticky at the bottom.

 to print the recipe, click here